Business Risks

 Countermeasures

-The group has established the Otsuka Group Global Information Security Policy as its basic policy on information management and security.
-In addition to promoting a shared awareness of the importance of information management and security at all group companies, the group reinforces awareness of that importance through training for executives and employees.
+The group has established the Otsuka Group Global Information Security Policy which outlines our basic approach to information management and security.
+We aim to ensure that all group companies recognize the importance of information management and security, and we strive to thoroughly disseminate its importance through education and training for our executives and employees.
 Also, in the form of countermeasures against various cyberattacks and related threats, the group is strengthening its security infrastructure and establishing processes for identification, defense, detection, response, and recovery across the group as a whole.
-In addition, by visualizing and improving management status via security risk assessments of group companies in and outside Japan, we strive to continuously strengthen security.
-Meanwhile, an internal Computer Security Incident Response Team (CSIRT) has been established to enable responses to information security incidents, etc.
+In addition, we conduct security assessments for each group company, visualize the management situation, identify issues, and strive for continuous security enhancement through improvements.
+Meanwhile, a Computer Security Incident Response Team (CSIRT) has been established to enable responses to information security incidents.

 Global Business Operations